cachrisman/salesforce-node-client/README.md

 Before being able to interact with Force.com with your application, you will have to declare it as a connected application:

-1. Log in your Saleforce account
+1. Log in your Salesforce account
 2. Access the Setup
 3. Type 'App' in the quick find box and navigate to Build > Create > Apps
 4. Scroll down and click 'New' in the 'Connected Apps' section
 5. Fill in the required fields in the 'Basic Information' section
-6. Check 'Enable OAuth Settings', this will open some aditional settings
+6. Check 'Enable OAuth Settings', this will open some additional settings
 7. Provide a callback URL (this is an endpoint belonging to your application that should match `auth.callbackUrl` specified in the client configuration later)
 8. Select your OAuth scope(s) ('api' is a good start)
 9. Save your settings